 Custom expressions in totals

-The syntax and functionality of an expression for calculating totals are both similar to a regular query language expression though there are some differences:
+The syntax and functionality of expression for calculating totals are both similar to a regular query language expression though there are some differences:

 - in total calculation expressions you cannot use the IN and IN HIERARCHY operations with nested queries;